mgm1313/OperationAIR/content/pages/en/the-team-of-operationair.md

 ## Subteams

-The team consists of three departments:
+The team consists of four departments:

 **Management & Communication (M&C)**\
 Internal and external communication is facilitated by M&C. Also financial, legal and regulatory aspects of design and production of our ventilator are managed from this department.